-The ISL81802 uses peak current mode control with phase interleaving for the two outputs.
+The ISL81806 uses peak current mode control with phase interleaving for the two outputs.
 Each output has a voltage regulator, current monitor, and average current regulator to provide independent average voltage and current control.
-The internal Phase-Locked Loop (PLL) oscillator assures an accurate frequency setting from 100kHz to 1MHz, and the oscillator can be synchronized to an external clock signal for frequency synchronization and phase interleave paralleling applications.
-This PLL circuit can output a phase-shift-programmable clock signal that is expanded to three, four, and six phases with required interleaving phase shift.
+The internal Phase-Locked Loop (PLL) oscillator assures an accurate frequency setting from 100kHz to 2MHz, and the oscillator can be synchronized to an external clock signal for frequency synchronization and phase interleave parallelizing applications.
+This PLL circuit can output a phase-shift-programmable clock signal that is used for multi-phase cascade synchronization with the required interleaving phase shift.

-The ISL81802 features programmable soft-start and accurate threshold enable functions along with a power-good indicator to simplify power supply rail sequencing.
-It also provides full protection features such as OVP, UVP, OTP, and average and peak current limit on both outputs to ensure high reliability.
+The ISL81806 features programmable soft-start and accurate threshold enable functions along with a power-good indicator to simplify power supply rail sequencing.
+It also provides full protection features such as OVP, UVP, OTP, and average and a peak current limit on both outputs to ensure high reliability.

-The IC is packaged in a space-conscious 32 Ld 5mmx5mm TQFN or an easy to assemble 4.4mmx9.7mm 38 Ld HTSSOP package.
-Both packages use an EPAD to improve thermal performance and noise immunity.
-The full feature design with low pin count makes the ISL81802 an ideal solution for quick time to market simple power supply designs.
+The IC is available in a space-conscious 32 Ld 5mmx5mm TQFN package.
+The package uses an EPAD to improve thermal performance and noise immunity.
+The full feature design with low pin count makes the ISL81806 an ideal solution for a simple power supply design with a fast time to market.